uva-eng-time-series-sp21/sys5581-course-materials/syllabus/computing_setup_guide.md

 We will do our coding in R, a programming language especially well-suited to statistical computing.

 * [Download and install R](https://cran.rstudio.com/), v.
 3.0.1+.
-  - Note: There is a later version, v.
-4.0.2, in development, but you shouldn't need it.

 [R Studio](https://rstudio.com/products/rstudio/) is an integrated development environment (IDE) for R. It offers a variety of utilities to enhance the experience of coding and generating documents.